 For information about inviting users to your projects or teams, check out our User Management Guide.
 This guide is meant to help people configure their personal preferences when they’ve already joined a project.

-User accounts in Honeybadger are very similar to those in Github.
+User accounts in Honeybadger are very similar to those in GitHub.
 Each user is his or her own person.
 While project admins can configure project-level integrations like Slack, each individual user has complete control over their personal alerts and other user settings on the User Settings page.

 Here are some examples of “personal settings”